What is Reflexology?

 In the 1890s, Sir Henry Head carried out neurological studies which formed the scientific basis for reflexology.
 He discovered that parts of the spine and internal organs were linked with zones on the skin.
 He found that by stimulating the sole of the foot, the bladder could be roused into action.
 After further developments of the therapy over the years, it was Eunice Ingham, a physiotherapist, who established reflexology as we know it today.
 She discovered that by using pressure on certain areas of the feet, she was able to stimulate and heal other parts of the body, and made a detailed chart of the reflexology points she found.

-Reflexology has many benefits; it can aid relaxation, promote energy flow, detoxify the body, boost mood, and reduce stress.
-There is an increasing evidence base for reflexology, which has shown to be effective for back pain, headaches/migraine, infertility, arthritis, sleep disorders, hormonal imbalances, digestive problems, stress-related conditions, and more.
+Reflexology has many benefits; it can aid relaxation, promote energy flow, boost the mood and reduce stress levels.
+There is an increasing evidence base for reflexology, which has shown to be effective for back pain, headaches/migraine, infertility, multiple sclerosis, asthma, stress-related conditions and more.
+After a session of reflexology, most people feel deeply relaxed and rebalanced and notice an improvement in their feelings of wellbeing.
 Whilst nothing beats a professional reflexology treatment, it is easy to work reflex points on your own hands or feet using a chart; a qualified reflexologist will always be happy to advise you.